 Some people with dementia find it hard to talk to other people.
 Their illness has affected the parts of the brain that help them to speak and understand words.
 It can be hard spending time with a person who can’t speak, but sometimes just being there can help.
 Small things like holding hands, sharing a hug or sitting together can feel special for everyone.

-Some people find it helpful to plan an activity to do together, or a topic to talk about.
+Sometimes it be helpful to plan an activity to do together, or a topic to talk about.
+Your family can help you to plan.
 Visit the What works for us page to read ideas from young people who have a grandparent or parent with dementia.
-There are more tips here.
+You can also find more tips here.

-Each person with dementia is different, so talk about your ideas with the people who care for your relative or friend.
-Ask what helps to make your relative or friend feel happy, safe and calm.
+Each person with dementia is different, so talk about your ideas with the people who care for your loved one.
+Ask what helps to make your them feel happy, safe and calm.